A must-see town on the Way of St. James

 Summer period: Puy de Lumières

-In May, the town's most iconic monuments are bathed in colour.
-Welcome to Puy de Lumières!
+In May, the town's most iconic monuments are bathed in colors.
+Welcome to Puy de Lumières !
 Every evening, light projections enhance the architecture or tell a story.
 Light up your evenings on a special journey!

 September: Fête Renaissance du Roi de l’Oiseau